The following courses are highly recommended for all AIRR positions:

 The Administrative Coordinator will be responsible for:

-• Providing logistical and technical support to the SD in coordinating among many Native programs and organizations (the Nest, AIRR, NASU, AISES, NAPA, etc.)
+- Providing logistical and technical support to the SD in coordinating collaborations Native programs and organization (e.g. the Nest, AIRR, NASU, AISES, NAPA, etc.)

-• Developing & coordinating Community Empowerment programs/events for the American Indian
+- Developing & coordinating Community Empowerment programs/events for the student community.

 Recruitment Positions